 Regardless of role or title, nurses are accountable to:

-- support learners in developing and refining competencies needed for safe, ethical and effective practice,
+- support learners in developing and refining competencies needed for safe, ethical and effective practice

-Why is it important to support learners?
+Why is it my accountability to support learners?

 What if I feel that I cannot support a learner?

 In circumstances where a nurse does not feel they have the capacity to support a learner, they are encouraged to discuss their concerns with their employer and/or broader health care team to plan other ways to support the learner.
 For example: